evoheal/EPID-700/README.md

 At the time of writing, **September 8, 2023**, the next objective is:
 * Finalized research objectives **9/13**

 Your statement of research objectives will serve as a rough outline of the mock grant proposal to be completed in the next milestone.
 You must have at least 3 independent sets of objectives grouped into aims, each of which could be completed even if all others are unsuccessful.
+Your objectives must be within the scope of this course.
+Submission of the next milestone will not be accepted until I am confident the proposed project will be successful.</br>

-Each objective must be assessed in three ways.
+Each objective must be assessed in three ways.</br>

 1) The outcome is (0) certain or (1) uncertain.
-For example,
+For example, formulating survey questions has a certain outcome - you end up with a list of survey questions.
+Identifying that group X responded differently from group Y to a set of survey questions has an uncertain outcome - you may end up supporting the null hypothesis.
 2) I can complete this objective if I<br/>
    a) use only publicly available data which may immediately be accessed in a convenient format<br/>
    b) use publicly available data which I need to organize myself<br/>